ahmeterdem1/SSL-Messager/README.md

 `ENDF ENDF ENDF \r\n`

-This tripple "ENDF" is to prevent bugs arising from within the file data.
+This triple "ENDF" is to prevent bugs arising from within the file data.
 It is not so probable that the sent data chuck not intended to be the last has the same format as this.
 "\r\n" part is not checked, but is assumed to be there while indexing.